 Your browser does not support the video tag.

 A compelling experience with a lasting impression sparks emotional affinity and equity for the brand.
 It has the power to dictate future buying behaviors and, more importantly, inspire customer loyalty.
 If customers feel emotionally connected, they are less likely to listen to your competitors.
 And vice versa, if your competitors neglect customer experience, it makes it so much easier to steal away their customers regardless of your prices.

 According to Scot Henney (SAP SE’s global vice president of sales and general business) in the IBM Think 2019 interview, 80% of customers have changed brands because of poor CX.

-Whether your business centers around selling shoes, subscription for online photo editing tool or lead generating services, it is necessary to start treating customer experience as an intrinsic part of that product.
+Whether your business centers around selling shoes, subscriptions for online photo editing tools, or lead generating services, it is necessary to start treating customer experience as an intrinsic part of that product.
 What happens and how it happens before and after the purchase is as important as the product or service being purchased.

 This is not a simple question of B2C or B2B.
 This is a question of overall value regardless of your business model.

-All in all, the competitive position of any business depends on its capacity to generate impressive experiences through innovative channels and formats.
+All in all, any business's competitive position depends on its capacity to generate impressive experiences through innovative channels and formats.

 In a hyper-competitive CX driven economy with digitally empowered, time-starved consumers at its center, you need to, before anything else, make a fundamental choice about your customer experience strategy.